-Features of the Memorial Tree Park include a gazebo, a walking path, benches, parking for the disabled, and is situated in a quiet location adjacent to Lakeview Cemetery.
+Features of the Memorial Tree Park include a gazebo, a walking path, benches, parking for those with limited mobility, and it is situated in a quiet location adjacent to Lakeview Cemetery.

 The cost for purchase and placement of a tree is $400.00.
 This includes the engraving of one name on a common granite monument and all perpetual care.
 The purchase of a tree is a charitable donation to be receipted by the Town of Stettler.

 Placement and type of tree will be done according to an approved landscaping plan.
 Trees will be planted annually on the most convenient date closest to Arbor day.
 Please note that the Town of Stettler will strive to keep the appropriate number of trees in the park and reserves the right to thin and remove diseased or damaged trees as required to keep the park aesthetically pleasing.